Best Budget Monitor Light Bar in 2026: 3 Picks Under $130

 Why the Classic earns its spot: BenQ asymmetric optics still beat clones at any price.
 You get the same screen-glare-free beam as the pricier ScreenBar Plus.

 Auto-dim works as it should.
-Tom’s Guide found that a well-implemented auto-dimming sensor drops the bar to around 500 lux, the recommended level for reducing eye strain, in their BenQ ScreenBar Halo 2 review, and we observed the same behavior over a week of dusk-to-evening testing on the Dell U2722DE, with the bar dropping from roughly 500 lux at the desk to a comfortable level we’d call “lounge brightness” by 8pm without any manual input from us at all.
+Tom’s Guide found that a well-implemented auto-dimming sensor drops the bar to around 500 lux, the recommended level for reducing eye strain, in their BenQ ScreenBar Halo 2 review, and that same auto-dimming concept is the reason the Classic earns its spot over cheaper manual-only bars.

 #Step Up Pick With Auto-Dim Dial: BenQ ScreenBar Plus

 ScreenBar Plus sits at the top of the budget bracket and breaks $130 in some months.
-It earns a place here because the desktop dial controller is the fastest brightness control we’ve used on any monitor light bar, and the 7-year warranty is the longest in the entire category at any price.
+It earns a place here because the desktop dial controller is the fastest brightness control in this budget group, and the 7-year warranty is the longest in the entire category at any price.

 - Desktop dial is faster than button presses